-The introduction of ‘structure’ as a focus of assessment in GCSE in AQA’s GCSE English Language Paper One, Question Three has been a welcome shift toward thinking about the ‘bigger picture’ of how stories and creative writing are ‘built’ to be compelling.
+The introduction of structure as a focus of assessment in GCSE in AQA’s GCSE English Language Paper 1, Question 3 is a welcome shift toward thinking about the ‘bigger picture’ of how stories and creative writing are ‘built’ to be compelling.

 “Explain, comment on and analyse how writers use structure to achieve effects and influence readers, using relevant subject terminology to support their views.”